Ecclesiastical Exemption from Listed Building Consent

 (5) AG ex Bedfordshire CC v Howard Listed Reformed Church Trustees 1976 AC363

-(6) The Operation of the Ecclesiastical Exemption and related planning matters for places of worship in England, Department for Culture, Media and Sport 2010
+(6) The Operation of the Ecclesiastical Exemption and related planning matters for places of worship in England, Department for Digital, Culture, Media and Sport 2010